John Cale

 In The Library of Force is included on the expanded 1993 CD re-issue.

-Sanctus > Santies > Sanities; misquotes and paraphrasing
+Sanctus > Santies > Sanities + misquotes

 The engineer misread Cale's handwritten title and thus the tracks was named Santies on the LP track listing.
 The CD reissue calls it Sanities.